 In Benin, local entrepreneurs are working with TechnoServe to create Sweet Benin, the country’s first cashew apple juice label.
 Sweet Benin represents the formation of the first formal industry for cashew by-products in the country, but initial successes are promising.
 After working with TechnoServe to meet the quality and traceability standards to enter the formal market, four local partners are commercializing cashew apple juice under the label.
 TechnoServe staff also met with consumers to introduce the product, which is new for most buyers.

 Despite its novelty, Sweet Benin’s cashew apple juice is also already creating exciting impact at all levels of production.
-Compared with 2016, the four processors under the label are expecting a 600 percent increase in production in 2017, from 40,000 bottles of cashew apple juice to 60,000.
-Increased production means increased incomes throughout the community as well.
+While less than 10,000 bottles were produced in 2016, the four processors under the label produced and sold out of 30,000 bottles in 2017 with TechnoServe’s support.
+Based on this success, Sweet Benin is planning to produce 180,000 bottles of cashew apple juice in 2018.
+Such increased production means increased incomes throughout the community as well.
 Cashew farmers can now supplement their income with the sale of what they previously considered a waste-product, and Sweet Benin is already creating jobs further down the value chain.
 Of the 36 permanent positions in Sweet Benin’s juice production plants, 30 are filled by women, a precursor to the overall impact of a competitive cashew apple industry in Africa.

 Building an industry for healthier, more prosperous livelihoods in Africa

-But, the implications for even this moderate level of production go beyond providing new incomes and industries in which communities can thrive economically.
+The implications for increased production such cashew apple products go beyond providing new incomes and industries in which communities can thrive economically.
 Hidden hunger – a form of undernutrition caused by micronutrient deficiencies – affects millions of people in sub-Saharan Africa, and can lead to lifelong consequences and increase the risk of impaired development and diminished productive capacity.
 Initiatives like Sweet Benin, however, demonstrate that resourceful use of existing but underutilized industries and products can help communities improve nutrition while providing them with healthy livelihoods.

-By processing and consuming 50 percent of the cashew apple that is currently being grown and discarded, Africa’s main cashew-producing nations could meet 60 percent of their required vitamin C intake, in addition to substantially increasing access to antioxidants and minerals that are necessary to prevent undernutrition.
-The opportunity behind these numbers is even more impactful when turned towards ending child malnutrition.
-If one third of the proposed 50 percent of processed cashew apple were consumed by children between the ages of 4 and 13.
+By processing and consuming the cashew apple that is currently being grown and discarded, Africa’s main cashew-producing nations could signficantly boost their vitamin C intake, in addition to substantially increasing access to antioxidants and minerals that are necessary to prevent undernutrition.
+The opportunity is even more impactful when turned towards ending child malnutrition.

 Many are taking notice of the work being done with cashew apples by these enterprising people.
 At a July Sweet Benin shareholders meeting, Will Rabieh from the United States Department of Agriculture, stated that if cashew apple juice was sold in the United States, he would buy it.
 He left attendees with a few words of encouragement, Sweet Benin juice is great: please keep producing!